The Untold Story of the Witches of Oz. |

 Water🪣

-In the original book by Baum and the musical, water is both a giver of life and a cause of death; it has very strong positive and negative connotations attached to it.
+In the original book by Baum and the musical, water's both a giver of life and a cause of death; it has very strong positive and negative connotations attached to it.

-Elphaba is a child of two worlds and does not fully belong in either one or the other.
+Elphaba's a child of two worlds and doesn't fully belong in either one or the other.
 Water really represents the "other world" from which Dorothy and the Wizard come from.
 The three "foreigners"- the Wizard, the Witch, and Dorothy - are arguably more important to Oz than anyone else.
 Water helps emphasise their anomalous statuses, especially Elphaba's (Shmoop Editorial Team, 2008).

 Nessa's Shoes👠

-The shoes are the one thing the Witch wants above all else, both in the book and the film, but Elphaba wants the shoes for slightly different reasons than her film counterpart.
+The shoes are the one thing Elphaba wants above all else, both in the book and the film, but she wants the shoes for slightly different reasons than her film counterpart.

-While the film depicts the shoes as symbols of power, in the musical, they are symbols of love, acceptance, and family.
+While the film depicts the shoes as symbols of power, in the musical, they're symbols of love, acceptance, and family.
 Above all else, Nessa's shoes represent Elphaba's need to be accepted, loved, and considered important, particularly to her stepfather.

-The shoes are not just related to themes of family and acceptance, though.
+The shoes aren't just related to themes of family and acceptance, though.
 They also, as in the film, represent power.
 Interestingly, though, that becomes more of an excuse for Elphaba to justify her obsession with getting the shoes from Dorothy.

 Ultimately, Elphaba may turn the shoes into something more than they really are (Shmoop Editorial Team, 2008).